Introduction to Tilicho lake and Thoranga-la Pass Trekking

 09: Health & Fitness:

-All our Treks and Tours require sound health and a level of fitness before signing the booking with us, the client should always check with their local Doctor or Physician regarding their health and fitness before the trip departs to Himalayan destinations.
+All our Treks and Tours require sound health and a level of fitness before signing the booking with us.
+The client should always check with their local Doctor or Physician regarding their health and fitness before the trip departs for the Himalayan destinations.

 It’s solely the client’s responsibility to inform Team Himalaya Treks & Expeditions of any pre-existing medical condition or disability that might reasonably be expected to increase the risk of your required medical attention, which may affect your capability to travel on the trips booked with us.